AlephVault/redot-windrose/addons/AlephVault.WindRose/README.md

    to a map, detached from a map, teleported inside a map, moved inside a map, or even aborting a movement inside a map.

+4. Map Entity Visual: Visual aspects are, optionally, managed in a separate way (on top of the tilemaps and even the map entities) to have a better visualization on their own (e.g. a better z_index system).

 ## Installation

 This package might be available in the Redot/Godot Asset Library.
 However, it can also be installed